reload/platformsh-github-authenticator/README.md

 # Platform.sh GitHub Authenticator

 Control who gets automated pull request environments on [Platform.sh](https://platform.sh) by using GitHub teams.
-Inspired by the [Jenkins GitHub pull request builder plugin]() for Jenkins.
+Inspired by the [Jenkins GitHub pull request builder plugin](https://wiki.jenkins.io/display/JENKINS/GitHub+pull+request+builder+plugin).

 One use case for this is to use Platform.sh for open source projects, where you want to use the pull request environment functionality to test changes - but only for certain users.